inaka/elvis_core/doc_rules/elvis_style/god_modules.md

 ## Rationale

-Limiting the number of functions in a module helps maintain clarity, modularity, and readability in the codebase.
-A module with too many functions can become difficult to navigate, understand, and maintain.
-By restricting the number of functions, you encourage smaller, more focused modules that adhere to the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) (SRP).
+Limiting the number of functions exported from a module helps maintain clarity, modularity, and readability in the codebase.
+A module with too many exported functions can become difficult to consume and understand, from an API perspective.
+By restricting the number of exported functions, you encourage smaller, more focused modules that adhere to the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle)
+(SRP).
 This also makes the code easier to test, debug, and extend.

 ## Options